 Instead of recording a voicemail message for every prospect that your sales teams call, you can use pre-recorded voicemail messages.
 Help your team automate this process by using the voicemail drop feature.
 This way, your sales reps can focus on talking to prospects and engaging with them more effectively.

 80% of calls go to voicemail, and 90% of first-time voicemails are never returned.

 Having automated voicemail drops helps you ensure that you can drop a message and move on to the next call straight away.
 Voicemail drop, along with cold email, is a sure-shot way for any sales team to gain prospects, regardless of industry or niche.
 It saves you time, it’s affordable, and helps in giving a smooth and flawless customer experience.

 Illustration by Nikhil Kanda

-Freshcaller is a modern-day reimagining of our everyday virtual phone system for customer support, sales, IT, and Remote Work.
-With Freshcaller’s cloud-based architecture, it brings together the best of legacy features like IVR and advanced capabilities like Smart Escalations, Call Routing, Custom Call Center Analytics to help you set up a state-of-the-art business call center.
-Freshcaller offers phone numbers in 90+ countries, requires zero phone hardware, and is extremely easy to use.
+Freshdesk Contact Center is a modern-day reimagining of our everyday virtual phone system for customer support, sales, IT, and Remote Work.
+With Freshdesk Contact Center’s cloud-based architecture, it brings together the best of legacy features like IVR and advanced capabilities like Smart Escalations, Call Routing, Custom Call Center Analytics to help you set up a state-of-the-art business call center.
+Freshdesk Contact Center (formerly Freshcaller) offers phone numbers in 90+ countries, requires zero phone hardware, and is extremely easy to use.